matrix-org/synapse/docs/admin_api/user_admin_api.rst

 List media of an user
 ================================
 Gets a list of all local media that a specific ``user_id`` has created.
-The response is ordered by creation date descending and media ID descending.
+The response is default ordered by creation date ascending and media ID ascending.
-The newest media is on top.
+The oldest media is on top.
+You can change the order with parameter ``order_by``.

 The API is::